VITObelgium/eoenv/README.md

 To verify the anaconda installation, open a *new* terminal, you should see `(base)` on the left of the line prompt.
 Furthermore running `which conda` should return the path to the `conda` binary.

 To activate the `eo` environment, run `conda activate eo`.

+### Interactive plotting

+In a notbook cell, before importing `matplotlib` execute `%matplotlib widget`.

+When exporting notebooks to html the interactive plots will not be rendered, for that purpose use `%matplotlib inline`